dtrannam/Travel-itinerary/README.md

 * AWS Deployment

 ## Extras:
+* Add a saved feature to the user page
 * Implement https://www.npmjs.com/package/joi for data validation
 * Restructure db to take in a string per day rather than an array in create
 * Clean up syntax